marek-iiasa/pymcma/README.md

 # What is `pymcma`?
-PyMCMA is a Python package for generation of uniformly distributed Pareto-efficient representation for the provided core-mode.
+PyMCMA is a Python package for generation of uniformly distributed Pareto-efficient representation for the provided core-model.

 You can read more about the project in the
 [online documentation](https://pymcma.readthedocs.io/).